Archana-Ragu/lets-upgrade-task/README.md

 # lets-upgrade
 lets-upgrade is the platform to learn daily :book:
-- unlock your computational potential.
+- unlock your computational potential
 * start with an overview.
 * lets upgrade ourself.
 *  letsupgrade is one of the website used to learn some of the programming language.